ankuranurag2/Data-strucutres-in-Kotlin/README.md

 ### About this repository
 * The purpose of this repository is to demonstrate custom implementation of various Data structures using Kotlin.
 * The main reason/motivation for this repository arose when I was brushing up my DS &amp; Algo concepts.
 I failed to find any good and complete reference/blog/article where I could find custom implementations in Kotlin.
-* I used Kotlin for the same as I love it's inclination towards Functional Programming.
+* I used Kotlin for the same as I love its inclination towards Functional Programming.

 ### Details
 * Implementation of [SinglyLinkedList](https://github.com/ankuranurag2/Data-strucutres-in-Kotlin/blob/master/src/ds/MyLinkedList.kt)